TimVosch/Aqua/Theory/Research/Sensors and measure methods/Sensors Research.md

 In this file, you will find every sensor we have researched and if it's usable with Arduino.

 #### Conductivity sensor
+First, I'm going to explain what a conductivity sensor is and what a conductivity sensor measures.
+Electrical conductivity is a materials ability to conduct an electric current.

+Why do we want to know what the electrical conductivity in the water?
+If there are a lot of ions in the water, the electrical conductivity is going to be higher when there a less ions.
+So it's important for us to know the electrical conductivit, because it's one of the factors to measure the water quality.

 It's quite difficult to find a conductivity sensor which can be used with Arduino.
 What I did find is an explanation about a conductivity sensor implementation in Arduino --> http://www2.latech.edu/~dehall/LWTL/ENGR121/notes/3_conductivity_sensor_intro.pdf

 It may be handy to use this file when we have found a conductivity sensor.